iguanaman/HungerOverhaul/README.md

 Hunger Overhaul Mod
 by iguanaman
-Currently being maintained by progwml6 & parker8283
+Currently being maintained by progwml6, Parker8283, and squeek502

-1.7.2 port is a WIP
+1.7.x port is a WIP